MedatechUK/Medatech.APY/docs/log.md

 ### log.start( {Log Location} , {VERBOSITY} )

-Use the start method ONCE, to initiaklise your log.
+Use the start method *ONCE*, to initialise your log.

 | Property      |Description                            |
 |---------------|---------------------------------------|